dirkschumacher/rpicosat/README.md

 #> Solver status: PICOSAT_SATISFIABLE
 ```

-Every result is also a `tibble` so you can process the results with packages like `dplyr`.
+Every result is also a `data.frame` so you can process the results with packages like `dplyr`.

 ``` r
 as.data.frame(res)